Existence of $K$-multimagic squares and magic squares of $k$th powers with distinct entries: Introduction

 This question has been considered in the past by several authors (see \cite{BoyerSite,Derksen2007,TrumpSite,Zhang2013,Zhang2019}) via constructive methods.
 We give a brief overview of the best known results in Table \ref{table:kmms}, the curious reader is encouraged to read the introductions of both \cite{Flores2024} and \cite{Rome2024} for more information over the history of magic squares.

 Although the circle method tells us there exists \textbf{MMS}$(K,N)$ with at least $N$ distinct entries when $N > 2K(K+1)$, it could be the case that to establish the existence of \textbf{MMS}$(K,N)$ with all distinct entries we may require $N$ to be even larger relative to $2K(K+1)$.
 This difficulty may be seen in the recent work by Rome and Yamagishi \cite{Rome2024}, where they tackle the simpler problem of showing the existence of magic squares of distinct $k$th powers.
-Although in \cite{Rome2024} an asymptotic formula for the number of a subset of magic squares of $k$th powers (with potential repeats) is established as soon as
+Via the techniques in \cite{Rome2024} one may obtain an asymptotic formula for the number of a subset of $N \times N$ magic squares of $k$th powers (with potential repeats) as soon as

-with $\Delta = 12$, one ends up needing to take $\Delta = 20$ to determine the existence of magic squares of distinct $k$th powers via the methods in \cite{Rome2024}.
-In order to understand why this increase in $N$ is required in \cite{Rome2024}, we first need to establish the notion of a \emph{partitionable matrix}. \begin{definition} We say a matrix $C= [\bfc_1,\bfc_2,\ldots,\bfc_{rn}]$ of dimensions $r \times rn$ is partitionable if there exists disjoint sets $J_l \subset \{1,2,\ldots,rn\}$ of size $r$ for each $1 \le j \le n$ satisfying
+with $\Delta = 12$.
+However, Rome and Yamagishi end up requiring $\Delta = 20$ to ensure that all entries of these magic squares are \emph{distinct} $k$th powers.
+To understand why this increase in $N$ is required in \cite{Rome2024}, we first need to establish the notion of a \emph{partitionable matrix}. \begin{definition} We say a matrix $C= [\bfc_1,\bfc_2,\ldots,\bfc_{rn}]$ of dimensions $r \times rn$ is partitionable if there exists disjoint sets $J_l \subset \{1,2,\ldots,rn\}$ of size $r$ for each $1 \le j \le n$ satisfying

 where $C_J$ denotes the submatrix of $C$ consisting of columns indexed by $J$. \end{definition} Upon examination of the methods used in \cite{Rome2024}, one sees that $N$ is required to be slightly larger is due to the difficulty of finding a large enough partitionable submatrix for the family of coefficient matrices associated with magic squares with particular repeated entries.